-What to Do After a Bicycle Accident
+What to Do After a Bike Crash

-The attorneys at West Coast Trial Lawyers have years of experience helping accident victims recover the financial compensation they need to get their lives back on track after an accident.
+The attorneys at West Coast Trial Lawyers have years of experience helping victims recover the financial compensation they need to get their lives back on track after an accident.
 Our lawyers are caring and compassionate professionals who understand the difficult challenges that lie ahead.
 To help protect you and maximize your chance of achieving an optimal outcome in your case, we have outlined seven steps you should take after a bicycle accident:

 - Remain at the Scene of the Accident.
 The first thing you should do is to stay put and make sure that everyone is okay.
 Even if no one appears to be hurt or you believe that your injuries are minor, you should never leave the scene of an accident until the police arrive.